agatocherry/webserv/README.md

 ## Web Server / HTTP / Web Client

-A web server is an computer software that accepts requests through the World Wide web, usually following the HTTP protocol.
+A web server is an computer software that accepts requests through the World Wide Web, usually following the HTTP protocol.
 It interprets the request message, verifies its syntax, identifies HTTP headers and sends back a response, satisfying the request if possible.

 HTTP (or hypertext Transfer Protocol) is a protocol for client/server communication, meaning that each exchange between a client and a web server follows a set of rules.